Proven Criminal Defense Trial Lawyer

 - Other White-Collar Federal Offenses

 Dr. Oberheiden is particularly experienced in federal criminal cases involving multiple charges.
 For example, it is not unusual for one of Dr. Oberheiden’s clients to be charged with health care fraud, prescription drug fraud, mail fraud, wire fraud, bank fraud, money laundering, and conspiracy.
 When a conviction for even a single offense can lead to substantial fines and long-term imprisonment, individuals facing multiple charges need the representation of an attorney who can strategically and effectively challenge all aspects of the prosecution’s case.
-Dr. Oberheiden, a respected criminal defense trial lawyer, has significant experience in managing complex defense strategies and countering federal prosecutors.
+Dr. Oberheiden, a respected criminal defense trial attorney, has significant experience in managing complex defense strategies and countering federal prosecutors.

 Answers to Frequently-Asked Questions (FAQs): Federal Criminal Trial Defense